Toast — Smart UI JavaScript API

 ""

-<smart-toast theme='blue'></smart-toast>
+<smart-toast theme="blue"></smart-toast>

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-const toast = document.querySelector('smart-toast');
+const el = document.querySelector('smart-toast');

-let theme = toast.theme;
+const theme = el.theme;

-type"info" | "warning" | "success" | "error" | "mail" | "time" | null
+typeApplies custom CSS styles and assigns a designated icon to each toast notification item for improved appearance and user experience."info" | "warning" | "success" | "error" | "mail" | "time" | null

 Applies custom CSS styles and assigns a designated icon to each toast notification item for improved appearance and user experience.